-$1 \equiv 3 \quad 4 \quad 5 \quad 6 \quad 7 \quad 8 \quad 9 \quad 10 \quad 11 \quad 12 \quad 13 \quad 14 \quad 15 \quad 16 \quad 17 \quad 18 \quad 19 \quad 20 \quad 21$ LET PEOPLE KNOW One of the golden rules to successful exhibiting is to inform new and existing customers that you will be exhibiting. - Have tickets in your lobby or reception area or give them to your sales people to distribute to their contacts. - Mail invitations and send out all the tickets the organisers provide. - Get a list of the trade publications that are running show features and consider advertising there. - Adjust your e-mail settings to include a signature panel that urges them to visit you on your stand. - Some organisers will offer to do a mailing on your behalf - let them do the work for you.
-PR - Most organisers will either have a PR department or will - have retained the services of a - PR agency.
-Use them in many - cases this will not cost you - anything.
+One of the golden rules to successful exhibiting is to inform new and existing customers that you will be exhibiting.
+Don't just rely on the organisers to do it all for you.
+Spending £100 on a better floral display will not get you £100 worth of extra business.
+Spending time inviting prospects and customers will.
+Have tickets in your lobby or reception area or give to your sales people to distribute to their contacts.
+Mail invitations and send out all the tickets the organisers provide.
+Get a list of the trade publications that are running show features and consider advertising there.
+Adjust your e-mail settings to include a signature panel that urges then to visit you on your stand.
+Some organisers will offer to do a mailing on your behalf - let them do the work for you.